nimbusproject/cloudinit.d/docs/README.boottool.txt

 database, thus they cannot be started until the NFS VM and the postgres VM are started.

-To launch this application with cloud-boot the NFS VM and the Postgres VM would be put into boot level 1, and the 3 Apache VMs would be put into boot-level 2.
+To launch this application with cloudinit.d the NFS VM and the Postgres VM would be put into boot level 1, and the 3 Apache VMs would be put into boot-level 2.

-Not only do the web server VMs need the NFS and Postgres to exist, but they also need to know various bit of information about there specific instances (like the IP address).
-Cloud-boot provides a mechanism to query lower boot level VMs from information.
+Not only do the web server VMs need the NFS and Postgres to exist, but they also need to know various bit of information about there specific instances (like the IP address).  cloudinit.d provides a mechanism to query lower boot level VMs from information.
 Thus it is a complete tool for launching many interdependent virtual machines.